 Langer offered them shelter and what turned out to be their last meal, bread and butter.
 The area around St. Vith and Wereth had been part of Germany for hundreds of years until it was annexed by Belgium after World War I. A German sympathizer reported that black American soldiers were hiding at the Langer home.
 Troops from the 1st SS Division quickly moved in to capture the Americans, who surrendered without resistance.
 The SS marched the prisoners to a nearby field, where they were beaten, tortured, and finally shot.

-Weeks later, when the Allies re-captured Wereth, a U.S. Army investigating unit discovered that the bodies had broken legs, bayonet wounds to the head and eyes and some fingers cut off.
+Weeks later, when the Allies re-captured Wereth, a U.S. Army investigating unit discovered that the bodies had broken legs, bayonet wounds to the head and eyes and some fingers were cut off.
 No Germans were prosecuted for this war crime.

 The Wereth 11